 I fear being unheard again.

-Not every manager at that job was bad though.
+Not every manager at that job was bad.
 Many taught me about professionalism, where hard work gets you and what staying quiet does to you.
 I took that with me to every job I worked in and if that job didn’t fit the same standards or professionalism as my first job then I quit.
-I had high expectations for what respect looked like at work and I knew I was a hard worker who deserved it.
-That’s not to say I wasn’t willing to start from the bottom because I was, I knew starting a new job was a fresh start but I also knew it was a trial for me and if it was worth my time, energy and work ethic.
+I had high expectations for what respect looked like at work and I knew I was a hard worker.
+That’s not to say I wasn’t willing to start from the bottom because I am.
+I knew starting a new job was a fresh start but I also knew it was a trial for me and if it was worth my time, energy and work ethic.
 I was never without an interview, I was never without an offer because I knew interviews go both ways.
 And the most important thing that I have to emphasize, I never went unheard again.
 If I was disrespected, I said something, because when someone disrespects you once and isn’t corrected immediately they think it’s okay to do it again.
 It was never my intention to make my voice heard at the table unless I needed to.

 Yes, I’ve made some people upset by holding a mirror up to them because they couldn’t face their wrong doings.
 But I did not get to where I am now without speaking my mind and standing up for myself and others.